 Toxic Air Contaminants For Which Potential Chronic Noncancer Impacts Must Be Calculateda a.
-Reference Exposure Levels (RELs) and toxic endpoint information shall be obtained from the CAPCOA Air Toxics Hot Spots Program Risk Assessment Guidelines, October 1993 or any health risk assessment guidelines adopted by the state Office of Environmental Health Hazard Assessment (OEHHA), pursuant to Division 26, Part 6, Chapter 6 of the California Health and Safety Code (SB 1731 program), that replace all or part of such CAPCOA Air Toxics Hot Spots Program Risk Assessment Guidelines, October 1993.
-Table II was last revised pursuant to Rule 1200(c)(23) and Rule 1210(c)(18) on July 11, 2017.
+Reference Exposure Levels (RELs) and toxic endpoint information shall be obtained from the CAPCOA-Air Toxics Hot Spots Program Risk Assessment Guidelines, October 1993 or any health risk assessment guidelines adopted by the state Office of Environmental Health Hazard Assessment (OEHHA), pursuant to Division 26, Part 6, Chapter 6 of the California Health and Safety Code (SB 1731 program), that replace allor part of such CAPCOA Air Toxics Hot Spots Program Risk Assessment Guidelines, October 1993.
+Table II was last revised pursuant to Rule 1200(c)(23) and Rule 1210(c)(18-21) on September 29, 2020 (date of adoption).